-The JMS Extender provides two different SDKs to develop JavaScript client applications
+The JMS Extender provides SDKs to develop JavaScript and Java client applications for different environments:

-- SDK for Web Clients for the development of clients running inside the web browser. - SDK for Node.js Clients for the development of clients running on the Node.js runtime.
+- SDK for Web Clients, for the development of JavaScript clients running inside the web browser. - SDK for Node.js Clients for the development of JavaScript clients running on the Node.js runtime. - SDK for Java SE, for the development of Java clients running on desktop and servers. - SDK for Android, for the development of Android apps using Java.